sodalabsio/ubuild-jekyll/about.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
+  headline: Dr. Nathan Lane
+  content: Nathan is a lecturer at Monash University.
+Nathan is an empirical economist
+    working at the intersection of political economics, development economics, and economic history. <br><br>Nathan specializes in extracting insights from old and messy data using computational techniques.
+He's worked extensively digitizing hard copy data and using optical character recognition, and has a passion for unstructured data.<br><br>
+  media:
+    image: "/uploads/2018/10/21/nathanlane.jpg"
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
   headline: Dr. Paul Raschky
   content: Paul is Associate Professor of Economics at the Department of Economics
     at Monash University.His research interests are in the fields of political economy,